swenyang/react-iscroll/README.md

 - iScroll events

-	iScroll library itself provide some custom events, just wrapped them.
+	iScroll itself provide some custom events, here I just wrapped them.
 All below events will be called with the iScroll instance, e.g. `onBeforeScrollStart(iScrollInstance)`, you can do whatever like reading iScroll properties or calling functions.
 	- `onBeforeScrollStart` <= `beforeScrollStart`
 	- `onScrollCancel` <= `scrollCancel`
 	- `onScrollStart` <= `scrollStart`